 \section{Introduction}

-A surface embedded in the 4-sphere is said to be \textit{unknotted} if it bounds a handlebody.
-Regarding the 3-sphere $S^3$ as the equator of the 4-sphere, a knot $K\subset S^3$ is said to be \textit{smoothly doubly slice} if it is the intersection of an unknotted $S^2$ (smoothly embedded in $S^4$) with the equator $S^3$.
-Obviously not every knot is doubly slice, for there exists knots which are not even \textit{slice} (i.e.\ bounding properly embedded disks in the 4-ball $D^4$).
-However, not every slice knot is doubly slice.
-In fact, about five decades ago Fox posed a challenging question: determine which slice knots are doubly slice (cf.\ Problem 39 of \cite{Fox62}).
+A surface smoothly embedded in the 4-sphere is \textit{unknotted} if it bounds a handlebody.
+Regarding the 3-sphere $S^3$ as the equator of the 4-sphere, a knot $K\subset S^3$ is \textit{smoothly doubly slice} if it is the intersection of an unknotted 2-sphere with the equator $S^3$.
+Obviously not every knot is doubly slice, for there exists knots which are not even \textit{slice}, i.e. bounding properly embedded disks in the 4-ball.
+Moreover, not every slice knot is doubly slice.
+In fact, about six decades ago Fox posed a challenging question: determine which slice knots are doubly slice (cf.\ Problem 39 of \cite{Fox62}).
 Since then this question has been the center of the study of double sliceness, and many obstructions to double sliceness were found (e.g.\ \cite{Ste04, GL83, Kim06, LM15, Mei15, Ors17, Sum71}).
-While early attention to doubly slice knots are restricted to slice knots, recently Livingston and Meier introduced a notion called the \textit{double slice genus} of a knot, and this allows one to consider this topic in larger context \cite{LM15}.
-Here we recall the precise definition. \begin{defn} Given a knot $K\subset S^3$, its double slice genus is defined as
+Recently Livingston and Meier introduced a notion called the double slice genus of a knot, which sets this topic in larger context \cite{LM15}.
+We recall the definition below. \begin{defn} Given a knot $K\subset S^3$, its double slice genus is defined as

-where $S^3$ is the equator 3-sphere, and $\mathcal{S}$ is an unknotted surface in $S^4$, intersecting the equator transversally at the knot $K$. \end{defn}